Another year is over – how was it for you? Did you achieve everything you’d hoped?

 If things are looking good, it’s important to stay focused.
 Christmas is looming with its temptations to over-spend.

 Once the turkey and plum pudding have settled, it’s time to review the year just gone and to give yourself a pat on the back for what you’ve achieved.
-Then take a deep breath, check your goals, and update your plan for the coming year.
+Then take a deep breath, check your goals, and update The Plan for the coming year.

-Your financial adviser is an expert in working out the financial details of how you can achieve your goals.
-Just as important is the regular encouragement they can provide along the way.
+Your Priority1 Financial Coach is an expert in working out the financial details of how you can achieve your goals.
+Just as important is the regular encouragement we can provide along the way.

 Ready to start planning?
-Give your adviser a call and make a date to nut out your plan for the coming year.
+Give us a call and make a date to nut out your plan for the coming year.